agentcooper/agentcooper.io/posts/october-2021/index.md

 At my parent's home, I've meticulously scanned many old photos with the [PhotoScan app](https://www.google.com/photos/scan/).
 The quality is far from the actual scanner, but it is good enough.

-Here is me drinking Tobasco and probably doing hacker stuff:
+Here is me drinking Tabasco and probably doing hacker stuff:

 ![Me](me.jpg)